geo-ant/roxygen/Readme.md

 }
 ```

-## Placing the Arguments-Section
+## Placing the Parameters-Section

-By default, the section documenting the arguments will go at the end
+By default, the section documenting the parameters will go at the end
 of the top-level function documentation.
 However, this crate allows to explicitly
 place the section by using a custom attribute like so: